raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Evaluation Metrics

 I plan to use Mean Squared Error as the technique to evaluate the model.
+Learning is achieved by iteratively updating each of the weights to minimize loss function, which penalizes the distance between the output and the target.

 ### Project Design